killerducky/killerducky.github.io/shogi/study_plan.md

 ### Time for some study
 * Complete [KD's Beginner tsumes](https://lishogi.org/study/4XssSDlR) (checkmate problems)
 * In Shogi, when you get an advantage you cannot simplify the position by trading all the pieces
-    * In fact, trading pieces makes the game *more* complicated, because of the drop rule!
+    * In fact, trading pieces makes the game *more* complicated, because of the drop rule.
 * The safest way to win is to checkmate them quickly
-    * To do this, you're going to need to know some common checkmating techniques!
+    * To do this, you're going to need to know some common checkmating techniques.
 * Play 3 more handicap games

 ### Playing your first even game